Shrek the Musical

 Shrek the Musical is a musical with music by Jeanine Tesori and book and lyrics by David Lindsay-Abaire.
 It is based on the 2001 DreamWorks Animation film Shrek, along with elements of its sequels: Shrek 2, Shrek Forever After and William Steig's 1990 book Shrek!.
 After a trial run in Seattle, the original Broadway production opened in December 2008 and closed after a run of over 12 months in January 2010.
 It was followed by a tour of the United States which opened in 2010, and a re-vamped West End production from June 2011 to February 2013.

 A high definition filming of the Broadway production, shot by RadicalMedia, was released on DVD, Blu-ray, and digital download on October 15, 2013, in North America and December 2, 2013, in the United Kingdom.
-The digital version of the film was made available on Netflix beginning in December 2013.
+The digital version of the film was made available to stream beginning in December 2013.